 Best Oyster Shucking Gloves

 You can use a folded towel to hold the oyster in you hand, or you can hold the oyster in a folded towel on a surface, which is the safest way for a beginner.
 There are gloves called oyster gloves that are very cheap, but be careful of these.
 Some gloves being called oyster gloves are less knife-proof than a folded towel.
-Instead, check out cut resistant kitchen gloves.
-These types of gloves come in stainless steel mesh, or Kevlar, or some other reinforced fabric design that is resistant to cutting or puncturing.
+Instead, check out protective gloves like these NoCry Cut Resistant Gloves, which are made of polyethylene, glass fiber, and spandex.
+These types of gloves also come in stainless steel mesh, or Kevlar, or some other reinforced fabric design that is resistant to cutting or puncturing.
 They also can have the added advantage of being non-slip, which may help with oyster shucking.
-Of course, if you're careful, you do not absolutely need a glove, and you can use just a towel.
+Of course, if you’re careful, you do not absolutely need a glove, and you can use just a towel.

 This article contains one or more Amazon affiliate links.
 See full disclosure.